lesderid/keynavish/README.md

 `grid`, `cell-select`, `grid-nav`, `loadconfig`, `record`, `playback`, and config file loading aren't implemented yet.

-## Known issues
+## Known issues/bugs

 * Not DPI aware
-* Most likely doesn't work with multiple displays
+* Most likely doesn't work properly with multiple displays
+* Some spurious use of `assertWontThrow`

-Pull requests or issues with more information are very welcome.
+Pull requests (or issues with more information) would be much appreciated.

 ## License